tnybny/tnybny.github.io/_posts/2020-11-01-what-i-read.md

   - reading list
 ---

 This is a list of select research works that I've read and really like from most to least recent, much like a communication of my stream of consciousness when it comes to research.
-I would like to think that I could have collborated to write some of these and it is my dream that one day I might produce works like these.
+I would like to think that I could have collaborated to write some of these and it is my dream that one day I might produce works like these.

 ### 2022
 1. [Uncertainty Weighted Losses](https://arxiv.org/abs/1705.07115) at CVPR 2018: Simple scheme to learn loss weights in a multi-task framework in a principled manner.